Computing Optimal Persistent Cycles for Levelset Zigzag on Manifold-like Complexes: Computation

-Note that a priori optimal selection of the components is not obvious; while introducing more components increases weights for cycles in the $\Dim$-th regular complexes (because the components are disjoint), the cycle in $K_\fbirth$ corresponding to this choice may have a smaller weight due to belonging to a different homology class (e.g. $z''_1\homolog\partial(\comp_0)+\partial(\comp_1)$ may have much smaller weight than $z'_1\homolog\partial(\comp_0)$ in Figure~\ref{fig:broken_octopus}).
+Notice that a priori optimal selection of a subset of the components is not obvious: while introducing more components increases weights for cycles in the $\Dim$-th regular complexes (because the components are disjoint), the cycle in $K_\fbirth$ corresponding to this choice may have a smaller weight due to belonging to a different homology class (e.g., $z''_1\homolog\partial(\comp_0)+\partial(\comp_1)$ may a have much smaller weight than $z'_1\homolog\partial(\comp_0)$ in \Cref{fig:broken_octopus}).